Open Source Cybersecurity Tools You Need to Know About in 2024

 Cuckoo Sandbox:

 Overview and Key Features: Cuckoo Sandbox is an open-source automated malware analysis system.
-Key features include the ability to analyze malicious files, URLs, and emails, and detailed reports on behavior, network activity, and system changes.
+Its key features include the ability to analyze malicious files, URLs, and emails and detailed reports on behavior, network activity, and system changes.

-Use Cases and Applications: Cuckoo Sandbox is used to analyze and understand malware behavior, helping organizations to respond to threats more effectively.
+Use Cases and Applications: Cuckoo Sandbox analyzes and understands malware behavior, helping organizations respond to threats more effectively.

 3.7 Incident Response